 Dr Emma Pullen, Lecturer in Sport Management, Loughborough University added: “This project offers a really unique and exciting opportunity to work closely with the IPC and broadcasters to bring the Paralympic Games to Sub-Saharan Africa.
 The media visibility of Para sport is so important in helping change attitudes toward disability and can be such a powerful platform for raising awareness around disability rights, access, and inclusion.

-“Our aim is to work closely with local partners and broadcasters in Sub-Saharan Africa to improve the reach and access of the broadcast as well as localising the content to include narratives of local Para athletes.
-It’s the start of a journey that will hopefully see the sustained roll-out of Para sport across many parts of the Global South.”
+“Our aim is work closely with local partners and broadcasters in Sub-Saharan Africa to improve the reach and access of the broadcast as well as localising the content to include narratives of local Para athletes.
+It’s the start of a journey that will hopefully see the sustained roll out of Para sport across many parts of the Global South.”

 Vicki Austin, CEO of the Global Disability Innovation Hub, which leads the AT2030 project said: “As Head of Paralympic Legacy in London, I saw first-hand what a massive difference London 2012 made to perceptions of disability.
 It is why we set up GDI Hub.
 And with more than a billion people in the world needing access to basic assistive technology - and only 10% currently using AT - our amazing Para athletes can do so much to overcome the stigma and promote a positive association for the first time for many young women and men with disabilities in sub-Saharan Africa.
 This project will change lives, and we are delighted to partner with IPC and Loughborough on this important work and thank UK Aid for their backing.”